-How marital property, assets and debts, are to be divided is an issue that must be resolved in every couple’s divorce.
-Community property will be divided between the spouses because it is marital property.
+How marital property, assets, and debts, are to be divided is an issue that must be resolved in every couple’s divorce.
+In Arizona, Community property will be divided between the spouses because it is marital property.
 Separate property will not be divided because it is not marital property.
-The challenge is in characterizing each item — not every asset or debt is obviously separate property or obviously property of the community.
+The challenge is in characterizing each item — not every asset or debt is obviously separate property or obviously the property of the community.

 In general, assets and debts acquired during the marriage will likely be characterized as community property.
 Exceptions to that rule are limited to assets owned before the marriage, or acquired by gift or inheritance during the marriage.

 To transmute property means to convert it into another form.
-The transmutation of separate property, then, means converting what started as separate property into community property.
+The transmutation of separate property in Arizona, then, means converting what started as separate property into community property.
 Transmutation is a fairly common occurrence with couples.

 The methods of transmuting separate property into community property are easily understood.
 Transmutation can be accomplished by agreement between the spouses, by gift from the owning spouse to the community, or by commingling the separate property with community property so much so that it loses its prior character as separate property.